node-xyz/node-xyz.github.io/_pages/getting.started.md

 As mentioned in the previous section, the process of choosing a destination node when making a call is rather difficult and obscure.
 XYZ provides a configuration for each of the nodes, so that each node can actually choose a strategy for sending a message.

-The good thing about these plugins is that they are completely free to modifiable.
+The good thing about these plugins is that they are completely modifiable.
 That is to say, you can write your own strategy and patch it into your system!

 XYZ currently has two trivial approaches implemented as plugins.
 Let's look at one of them [here](https://github.com/node-xyz/xyz.service.send.first.find/blob/master/call.middleware.first.find.js) :